polkadot-developers/knowledgebase/current/advanced/block-import.md

 ## The Import Queue

 The import queue is an abstract worker queue present in every Substrate node.
 It is not part of the runtime.
-The Import Queue is responsible for processing pieces of incoming information, verifying them, and if they are valid, importing them into the node's state.
+The import queue is responsible for processing pieces of incoming information, verifying them, and if they are valid, importing them into the node's state.
 The most fundamental piece of information that the import queue processes is blocks themselves, but it is also responsible for importing consensus-related messages such as justifications and, in light clients, finality proofs.